Account console settings

 Important

-If you signed up through a third-party login (e.g., Google, GitHub, or Heroku), changing your email associated with the third-party login without first establishing direct access to your Cloudinary account can result in being unable to log in.
-Before changing your third-party email, be sure to establish direct access to Cloudinary via the My Profile page of the Console Settings.
+If you signed up through a third-party login (e.g., Google, GitHub, or Heroku), changing your email associated with the third-party service without first setting up direct access to your Cloudinary account may prevent you from logging in.
+To avoid this, establish direct access to Cloudinary via the My Profile page of the Console Settings before changing your third-party email.

-SSO is available for enterprise accounts and is recommended if you have more than 100 users or per your organization's security policy.
+SSO is available for enterprise accounts.
+It's recommended especially if you have more than 100 users or per your organization's security policy.

 Product environment management